dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 not yet classified as production ready.

-* covers the whole of the specification described in the -03 draft with the exception of support for malformed packets ((#malformed-messages)) and pico second time resolution.
+* covers the whole of the specification described in the -03 draft with the exception of support for malformed messages ((#malformed-messages)) and pico second time resolution.
-(Note: this implementation does allow malformed packets to be dumped to a PCAP file).
+(Note: this implementation does allow malformed messages to be dumped to a PCAP file).

 * is released under the Mozilla Public License Version 2.0.